 To See & Do:

-There are a few fun areas to walk around but in my opinion, the two best neighborhoods are OldMontréal and Boul Saint-Laurent.
-Boul Saint-Laurent is a fairly long street dotted with stores, patios, street art, coffee shops, and some of the best local eateries (a good place to start walking is the intersection of Rue Sherbrooke O).
-The streets behind Boul Saint-Laurent are a nice showcase of local architecture – colourful multi-level houses with exposed staircases.
-Old Montréal is the second day adventure.
-Here you can explore the waterfront market, ride a Farris wheel, enjoy street performances, shop, and see some examples of stellar architecture like Basilique Notre-Dame or take a short hike up the Marguerite-Bourgeoys Museum for a 360 view of the city.
+There are a few fun areas to walk around in Montreal.
+For this trip, we chose OldMontréal and Boul Saint-Laurent.
+Boul Saint-Laurent is a fairly long street dotted with stores, patios, street art, coffee shops, and great local eateries.
+A good place to start walking is the intersection of Rue Sherbrooke O. The streets behind Boul Saint-Laurent are a great showcase of local architecture – colourful multi-level houses with exposed staircases.
+Old Montréal is the second-day adventure.
+Here you can explore the waterfront market, ride a Farris wheel, enjoy street performances, and shop.
+The neighborhood has a lot of European-style architecture like Basilique Notre-Dame and the Marguerite-Bourgeoys Museum.
+The latter opens up on a 360 view of the city once you reach the top.

 Eats & Drinks:

 For poutine, patio, and oversized margarita vibes there is Dirty Dogs on Boul Saint-Laurent.
-This place is hard to miss (there is a pink hippo around the corner) and hard not to enjoy: the staff are chill and efficient, the food is fantastic and those massive cocktails go down like lemonade.
+Dirty Dogs is hard to miss because there is a pink hippo around the corner.
+It is also hard not to enjoy: the staff is chill and efficient, the food is fantastic and those massive cocktails go down like lemonade.

 For a cheffy dinner make a reservation ahead of time at Restaurant Provisions, located a quick cab ride from the above.
-Here the menu changes daily based on what’s fresh and you can choose from a 5-course menu at $65 or a 7-course menu at $75 (check the menu in case these prices change).
+The menu changes daily based on what’s fresh and you can choose from a 5- or 7-course menu options.
 Everything is served family-style at a healthy pace.
 During our visit, the menu included a variety of seafood, meat, and vegetarian dishes, and was closed with a crafty and delicious corn dessert.
 Naturally, their daily drink and wine selections also change to match the menu, which is a nice touch.